Boobae-Vivian/DATA-CLEANING/README.md

    contains 48,895 rows and 16 columns.

    - df.columns: Since data cleaning focuses on maintaining integrity, it is important to review the column names.
 This function displays all 16 column names.
 During the assessment, it was observed that all column names started with lowercase letters, which would require standardization.
-Additionally, one column had a lengthy name that would be shortened for clarity and readability.
+Additionally, 'calculated_host_listings_count' column had a lengthy and unclear name that would be shortened for clarity and readability.

-   - df['column_name'].value_counts(): This function helps analyze categorical variables by displaying unique values and their frequencies.
+   - df['column_names'].value_counts(): This function helps analyze categorical variables by displaying unique values and their frequencies.
 It also aids in detecting inconsistencies in observational units across variables.
 The pd.set_option('display.max_rows', None) was utilized to critically examine each columns.
-   Key findings include:
+   Key finding include:
      - name column has text casing inconsistencies.

-     - last_review column is incorrectly stored as an object instead of a datetime format.
+   - df.info(): This function dispays a concise summary of the DataFrame, including data types and memory usage.
+The output revealed that all data types are correct except the 'last_review column' which has an incorrect data type (object - instead of datetime), as highlighted with a yellow rectangle shape in the snapshot below.

    - df.isnull().sum(): Identifies missing values in each column.
 The following columns were found to have missing values:
      - name: 16 missing values
      - host_name: 21 missing values